ringcentral/ringcentral-api-docs/docs/meetings/quick-start.md

     $ npm install @ringcentral/sdk dotenv --save
     ```

-    ### Download and edit a `.env` file

-	Follow the instructions found in our guide to [running Developer Guide code samples](../../basics/code-samples/).
-Or:

-	1. Download our [env-template](https://raw.githubusercontent.com/ringcentral/ringcentral-api-docs/main/code-samples/env-template) and save it as a file named `.env`.
-	2. Edit your newly downloaded `.env` file, setting its variables with the proper values for the app you created above.

     ### Create and edit meetings.js

     Create a file called `meetings.js` using the content below.